iriscouch/manage_couchdb/README.md

-# Manage CouchDB: Common CouchDB management and maintenance tools
+# Manage CouchDB: Common management and maintenance

 Manage CouchDB is a Couch app ("design document") to do all the common stuff we all need.